jclark/microxml-java/docs/recovery.md

     S ::= #x9 | #xA | #xC | #x20
     SINGLE_QUOTE ::= "'"
     DOUBLE_QUOTE ::= '"'
+    BOM ::= #xFEFF

-The associated data for lexical tokens is as follows is as follows:
+The associated data for lexical tokens is as follows:

-+ START_TAG_OPEN, END_TAG and NAMED_CHAR_REF have an string (which is a NAME)
++ START_TAG_OPEN, END_TAG, ATTRIBUTE_NAME_EQUALS and NAMED_CHAR_REF have a string (which is a NAME)
 + START_TAG_ATTRIBUTE has two strings (both NAMES, an element name and an attribute name)
 + NUMERIC_CHAR_REF has a non-negative integer
 + DATA_CHAR has a code-point (a non-negative integer in the range 0 to #x10FFFF)

-There are a number of different tokenization modes.
+There are a number of different named tokenization modes.
 Each tokenization mode specifies

 + a set of lexical tokens that are recognized in that mode,
 + rules for mapping each recognized lexical token to zero or more abstract tokens, and